SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 #### Add method to load available lists

 In the **ListItemsWebPart** class add a method to load available lists.
-In this tutorial you will use mock data but you could as well call the SharePoint REST API to retrieve the list of available lists from the current web.
-To simulate loading options from an external service the method uses 2 seconds delay.
+In this article you will use mock data but you could also call the SharePoint REST API to retrieve the list of available lists from the current web.
+To simulate loading options from an external service the method uses a two second delay.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {